ImagicalMine/ImagicalMine/README.md

 ### Official Jenkins Auto-Build Server
 <a href="http://jenkins.imagicalcorp.ml:8080/job/ImagicalMine/">![Unofficial-Downloadpng](http://s4.postimg.org/8u7blm3r1/imagical.png)</a>

-#### FastTransfer will not work in ImagicalMine.
-This is due to a packet removed.
+#### FastTransfer will not work.
+This is due to a packet removed in MCPE.
 You will need a proxy server to transfer clients from now on.
 You can find a beta version of a proxy server [here](https://github.com/ImagicalCorp/MCPETransfer).